-By the Numbers
+Guantánamo By the Numbers

 2. Osama bin Laden driver Salim Hamdan at trial in July-August 2008, now free in his native Yemen.
 A civilian court vacated his conviction, finding “providing material support for terror” was not a legitimate war crime.

 3. Bin Laden media aide Ali Hamza al Bahlul of Yemen at trial in November 2008, serving life in a special prison annex.
 A civilian court vacated his conviction in two phases, ending on June 12, 2015, then an appeals court reinstated his conspiracy conviction and upheld it on Oct.
 20, 2016.
+The U.S. Supreme Court declined to review his case on Oct.
+10, 2017, ending his appeals process.

 4. Foot soldier Ibrahim al Qosi of Sudan in an August 2010 plea bargain that returned him to his native Sudan on July 10, 2012.
 In December 2015 he appeared on a video produced by Yemen’s Al-Qaida of the Arabian Peninsula, AQAP, in the role of a group religious leader.
+Pentagon lawyers have tried, and so far failed, to get his conviction reviewed.

 5. Toronto-born Omar Khadr in an October 2010 plea bargain to return to his native Canada in 2011 and serve at most seven more years there.
 He was repatriated on Sept.
 29, 2012, and released on bail into western Canada May 7, 2015.

 6. Paramilitary training camp small-arms instructor Noor Uthman Mohammed on Feb.
-18, 2011 in a plea bargain to return to his native Sudan by 2014, provided he testifies for the government at federal and military trials until his release.
-A Pentagon official disapproved the conviction on Jan.
+18, 2011 in a plea bargain that returned him to his native Sudan in December 2013.
+A Pentagon official canceled the conviction on Jan.
 9, 2015.

 7. Former CIA captive and ex-U.S. resident Majid Khan, a Pakistani, in a February 2012 plea bargain to postpone his sentencing while he testifies against other fellow “high-value captives.”
+He has so far not done so in any known court.

-8. Saudi Ahmad al Darbi, in a February 2014 plea that admitted responsibility for al-Qaida's October 2002 attack on the French oil tanker Limburg, which happened while he was already at Guantánamo.
-Sentencing was postponed until August 2017.
+8. Saudi Ahmad al Darbi, in a February 2014 plea that admitted responsibility for al-Qaida’s October 2002 attack on the French oil tanker Limburg, which happened while he was already at Guantánamo.
+He was sentenced to 13 years in prison on Oct.
+13, 2017, and returned to his homeland to serve out his sentence on May 1, 2018.

 Alleged mastermind Khalid Sheik Mohammed and four alleged co-conspirators in the 9/11 attacks, a death penalty trial — Walid Bin Attash, Ramzi bin al Shibh, Ammar al Baluchi, Mustafa al Hawsawi.